shingonati0n/Lab2-DL/README.md

 OS: RHEL Linux
 Distro: Fedora 26
-Python version: 3.6 with pip (Anaconda made things too slow LOL) Keras API Verson: 2.0.9
+Python version: 3.6 with pip (Anaconda made things too slow LOL)
+Keras API Verson: 2.0.9
 Tensorflow Version  1.4.0
 IDE: Spyder3

+Feel free to copy this repo and add any helpful insight or comments on it.